These are some stories of Homebuyers who did, and some who did not order a Residential Solar Inspection©.

 600 volts on the roof!!!

 Everyone is familiar with the 110 volts in their household plug outlets, and no one wants to get zapped by the 110 volts.
 The wire in the photo above is a typical wire that carries 600 volts on the roof and as you can see, when something goes wrong, the energy in the wire can melt the wire quickly.
 These types of fire hazards could not be more extreme.
 The Solar Detective discovered the issue, called it out, made recommendations and provided an independent 3rd party for repairs.

 Does "New" guarantee safety or quality?

-Do you think it would be necessary to have the solar inspected on a NEW home listed for more than $12 million, with solar installed by a reputable company.
+Do you think it would be necessary to have the solar inspected on a NEW home that's listed for more than $12 million, when the solar was installed by a reputable company?
 This buyer did, and it's a good thing they had a solar inspection.
 The Solar Detective found multiple structural deficiencies and other issues that needed to be addressed.

 Home Value is irrelevant